 In Figure 6 we show the posterior probability density function (posterior PDF) marginalized over all model parameters except the orbital period, analyzing the observations from each observatory separately.
 The 14 observations with ET at the KPNO 0.9 m coudé feed have a significantly larger measurement uncertainty than the other observations and do not isolate a single orbital solution (upper middle panel).
-Based on these observations, we obtained 35 observations with the ET at the KPNO 2.1 m.
-Analysis of the velocities from the 2.1 m alone shows a $\geq 99.9\%$ posterior probability of having a periodic signal (compared with a constant velocity or quadratic trend), and a $\geq 99.3\%$ posterior probability integrated over all solutions contained in the peak at 4.1 days (lower middle panel).
-Based on early observations with the 2.1 m, we obtained ten additional very high precision radial velocity measurements using the echelle spectrograph on HET.
-The HET observations by themselves (bottom panel) display the same periodicity as found in the KPNO/ET observations.
-Combining all the radial velocity observations (top panel), we find that there is a single dominant peak at 4.11 days that we interpret as the result of perturbations by a $m \sin i \simeq 0.49 M_J$ planet.
+On the basis of these observations, we obtained 35 observations with the ET at the KPNO 2.1 m.
+Analysis of the velocities from the 2.1 m alone shows a \geq 99.9% posterior probability of having a periodic signal (compared with a constant velocity or quadratic trend), and a \geq 99.3% posterior probability integrated over all solutions contained in the peak at 4.1 days (lower middle panel).
+Using early observations with the 2.1 m, we obtained 10 additional very high precision radial velocity measurements using the echelle spectrograph on HET.
+The HET observations by themselves (bottom panel) display the same periodicity as that found in the KPNO/ET observations.
+Combining all the radial velocity observations (top panel), we find that there is a single dominant peak at 4.11 days that we interpret as the result of perturbations by a $m \sin i \simeq 0.49 M{\rm J}$

-In Figure 7, we show the marginalized posterior PDF combining all radial velocity observations.
-The posterior probability is dominated by one peak at P=4.11 days that contains essentially all of the posterior probability.
+In Figure 7 we show the marginalized posterior PDF combining all radial velocity observations.
+The posterior probability is dominated by one peak at P = 4.11 days that contains essentially all of the posterior probability.
 The peak near 1.3 days is a result of aliasing due to the day/night cycle and contains $\leq 10^{-9}$ of the posterior probability.
-The peak near 4.8 days shown in the coudé feed data (see inset) is the result of aliasing due to the lunar cycle (most observations occur near full moon) and contains only $\leq 10^{-18}$ of the posterior probability.
+The peak near 4.8 days shown in the coudé feed data (see inset) is the result of aliasing due to the lunar cycle (most observations occur near the full moon) and contains only $\leq 10^{-18}$ of the posterior probability.
 Our best-fit solution has P=4.11453 days, K=63.2 m s-1, $\sigma_j=5.9$ m s-1, and an rms of 16.0 m s-1.
 We have also performed a Bayesian analysis using a full Keplerian model and the Markov chain Monte Carlo (MCMC) technique (Ford 2005).
-The present observations do not provide a significant detection of an orbital eccentricity, but do place upper limits on the allowed eccentricities.
-Marginalizing over all model parameters, we estimate that $\langle P \rangle \simeq 4.11434 \pm 0.00089$, $\langle K \rangle \simeq 63.4 \pm 2.0$ m s-1 and $\langle \sigma_j \rangle \simeq 5.8 \pm 1.8$ m s-1.
-Our MCMC simulations find a 5% posterior probability for all eccentricities larger than 0.096, and a 0.1% posterior probability for all eccentricities greater than 0.14.
-Table 5 summarizes the orbital parameters for HD 102195b.
+The present observations do not provide a significant detection of an orbital eccentricity but do place upper limits on the allowed eccentricities.
+Marginalizing over all model parameters, we estimate that $\langle P \rangle \simeq 4.11434 \pm 1.00$